Cincinnati Open 2025: Emma Raducanu on collision course with Katie Boulter ahead of US Open

 - Choose the sports notifications you want!

-Their potential path to the final could include clashes with top seeds such as defending champion Aryna Sabalenka, world No 2 Coco Gauff and No 3 Iga Swiatek.
+Their potential path to the final could include clashes with defending champion Aryna Sabalenka, world No 2 Coco Gauff and No 3 Iga Swiatek.

 Raducanu, the 2021 US Open champion, is hoping to continue her recent resurgence and secure a seeded spot ahead of her return to Flushing Meadows.